-· Food Services One-Year Certificate
+Food Services One-Year Certificate

 Green Building

 Peninsula College offers an Associate of Applied Science degree in the Green Building Trades.
-As noted in the Partnership for Sound Energy Efficiency Development (SEED) Narrative, "It (the built environment) offers one of the richest opportunities to affect climate change and reap the rewards of reduced energy consumption1 this program provides students with sufficient skills to construct, retrofit, manage and maintain buildings for the greatest energy efficiency.
+As noted in the Partnership for Sound Energy Efficiency Development (SEED) Narrative, "It (the built environment) offers one of the richest opportunities to affect climate change and reap the rewards of reduced energy consumption this program provides students with sufficient skills to construct, retrofit, manage and maintain buildings for the greatest energy efficiency.
 Instruction consists of classroom presentations and hands on training in lab settings and in the building of a residential home.

+Student Learning Outcomes:

-- · Use hand tools and power machinery safely. - · Perform all aspects of basic carpentry. - Perform energy efficient tasks on a new residential structure. - · Perform an energy analysis on an existing structure. - Research, plan, design and implement an energy efficient retrofit plan. - Research and demonstrate knowledge of alternative energy and resource conversation.
+Upon completion of this program, students will be able to: - · Use hand tools and power machinery safely. - · Perform all aspects of basic carpentry. - Perform energy efficient tasks on a new residential structure. - · Perform an energy analysis on an existing structure. - Research, plan, design and implement an energy efficient retrofit plan. - Research and demonstrate knowledge of alternative energy and resource conversation.
+Degree & Certificate Options:

 - · Green Building AAS Degree

-- · Green Building One-Year Certificate
+- Green Building One-Year Certificate

-- Green Building-Carpentry One-Year Certificate
+- · Green Building-Carpentry One-Year Certificate

+Short-Term Proficiency Certificates:

 - · Carpentry: Basic Carpentry & Concrete Foundations

 - · Carpentry: Exterior & Interior Finish

 - · Carpentry: Framing

 Green Building / Sustainable Agriculture

 Peninsula College's Sustainable Agriculture short-term program prepares students for jobs related to sustainable agriculture and small food production systems.
 Students will learn the principles of sustainable agriculture for small farms, animal, crop and garden production.
 Industries that utilize these occupations include agriculture and food producing businesses.
 Students who successfully complete the certificate will be equipped with basic skills related to sustainable agriculture and small scale food production.

+Student Learning Outcomes:

-- · Plan for small scale food production. - Compare and contrast organic and non-organic food production. - Analyze food production resources cycles and the movement of food from seed to table. - Apply principles of sustainable agriculture for small farms, animal, crop and garden production.
+Upon completion of this program, students will be able to: - · Plan for small scale food production. - Compare and contrast organic and non-organic food production. - Analyze food production resources cycles and the movement of food from seed to table. - Apply principles of sustainable agriculture for small farms, animal, crop and garden production.
 Short-Term Proficiency Certificate: